How to Sew a Flat-Felled Seam

 Pin and topstitch

-Pin the folded edge in place to stop it shifting while you sew, then topstitch close to the folded edge all the way along.
+Pin the folded edge so it doesn’t shift while sewing, then topstitch close along the folded edge.
 This final stitch secures the seam and gives a clean, finished look on both sides of the fabric.

-Press thoroughly at every step — a well-pressed flat-felled seam is much easier to topstitch accurately and lies completely flat against the garment.
-For an extra professional touch, use a slightly longer stitch length for the topstitching, which gives the seam that classic, workwear-style finish.
+Press thoroughly at every step — a well-pressed flat-felled seam is much easier to topstitch precisely and lies completely flat against the garment.
+For an extra-professional look when topstitching, use a slightly longer stitch length, which gives the seam that classic workwear style.

 Want to keep building your skills?
-Browse all our sewing video tutorials.
+Explore all our sewing video tutorials.

-Ready to start sewing?
-Discover all our patterns
+Ready to sew?
+Explore all our sewing patterns

 Need help?
 Use our live chat or leave us a message — we’ll get back to you as soon as possible.